Nominations: How do we carry out nominations across the entire student body?

 Nominations: Why poll the students?
 Why not let teachers choose Hope Squad Members?

 While teachers and staff typically have a good understanding of student life, seeking nominations from the student population is beneficial.
 Frequently, students nominate individuals whom the staff would also select.
-However, at times, a significant ...
+At times, a significant number of ...

 Nominations: How should Elementary School Nominations be handled?